 Can I burn wood and coal together?

 Many people do, and seem to be happy with the results.
 There are one or two points to consider though.
-The most important is that mixing fuels can significantly shorten the life of the boiler if your stove is equipped with one.
 Much of the coal now imported into the country has a high sulphur content.
 Burning wood inevitably produces water vapour.
-Mix these two things together and you get an extremely aggressive sulphuric acid which will condense onto the nearest cold object it reaches – typically the boiler.
-If there is no boiler present then it can attack the stove components and flue.
+Mix these two things together and you get an extremely aggressive sulphuric acid which will condense onto the nearest cold object it reaches, and it can attack the stove components and flue.
 It is therefore vitally important to ensure your wood is thoroughly dry before you do decide to mix the two together.

 Secondly, a stove that has been optimised to burn wood will not burn coal at the same efficiency.
 “Multifuel” stoves attempt to get round this problem by allowing you to operate the grate and air controls in different ways to suit the fuel you are burning.
 This compromise works well enough for many people but can never be as efficient as a “pure” woodburner, or a “pure” solid fuel stove run on the appropriate fuel.